The best JPG to PDF converters make it simple and easy to convert images to PDF files.

 Another useful feature is OCR (optical character recognition).
 A converter with OCR can scan your JPGs for text that you can then edit in the converted PDF file.

-In this article, we outline our favorite JPG to PDF conversion software choices.
+In this guide, we outline the best JPG to PDF converters currently available.

 Whatever you need to convert to PDF format, Adobe Acrobat Pro DC is the tool for you.
 It gives you total freedom to create PDFs from scratch and edit existing documents without fuss, on desktop or mobile.
 Of course, it also has a comprehensive range of convertors, and is the best PDF software you can buy overall.